Lithill/New-Egg-Champion-Website/readme.md

 - [Google Fonts](https://fonts.google.com/) was used to import IM Fell Double Pica, Trirong, and League Gothic.
 - [Font Awesome](https://fontawesome.com/) was used on the footer for the social media icons.
 - [Replit](replit.com) was used as the main programm to write the code, which was then sent to GitHub for version control.
+The reader can see the [Replit version here](https://replit.com/@RossHamilton/New-Egg-Champion-Website#index.html).
-- [GitHub](https://github.com/) was used to store the project's code after being pushed from Replit.
+- [GitHub](https://github.com/) was used to store the project's code after being pushed from Replit, and to handle version control.
 - [Paint.Net](https://www.getpaint.net/download.html) was used to create the logos on each corner of the header.
 - [InVideo](https://invideo.io/) was used to create the video on the index page.
 - [YouTube](https://www.youtube.com/) was used to host the video.